-In order to put the army on firmer footing, the Continental Congress allowed George Washington to recruit soldiers for longer enlistments, beginning in 1777.
+In order to put the army on firmer footing, in 1777 the Continental Congress allowed George Washington to recruit soldiers for longer enlistments.
 The men of this establishment formed the bulk of the professional force that would fight the rest of the war.
-After wintering at their strong hold in Morristown, New Jersey, Washington’s forces prepared to meet the British with renewed fervor in the spring of 1777.
+After wintering at their stronghold in Morristown, New Jersey, Washington’s forces prepared to meet the British with renewed fervor in the spring of 1777.

 [The men] though indifferently dressed, held well burnished arms, and carried them like soldiers; and looked, in short, as if they might have faced an equal number with a reasonable prospect of success.